Also called African daisy, this tender perennial is often grown as an annual for its beautiful spring and fall blooms.

-Ideally, osteospermum prefers full sun—the more sun you can give them, the better they will bloom.
+Ideally, osteospermum prefers full sun; the more light you can give them, the better they will bloom.
 Osteospermum prefers evenly moist, well-drained soils.
-Be cautious, though—too-wet soil is a sure way to stress out, and even kill, osteospermums.
+However, too-wet soil is a sure way to stress out, and even kill, osteospermums.
 Once they are established, they are fairly tolerant of drought.
 Remove any spent blooms and fertilize regularly to keep them blooming and looking their best.
-See cool-season container ideas.

 One common pest you may see on osteospermums is thrips.
-These are long, green bugs that like to feed on flower pollen and use their sharp mouthparts to scrape the petals for water.
+These tiny insects like to feed on the flowers' pollen and use their sharp mouthparts to scrape the petals for water.
 This damages buds and contorts new growth.
 Luckily, there are many other beneficial insects out during the growing season that will keep these pests in check.

 Because this is a group of plants still fairly new to the horticultural industry, there are exciting varieties popping up every year.
 Research is being done to create longer-lasting blooms that stay open all day and night.
 Also, the center disk flowers have been modified to be longer and denser, creating a 3-D effect.
 New colors of osteospermum are constantly being created, as well.